oVirt/ovirt-site/source/feature/hostbiosinfo.html.md

 #### Engine Flows

 When gathering host's capabilities we receive host's bios details by VDSM API.
-This information is written to the database and updated every time the host returns different response.
+This information is written to the database and updates every time the host returns different response.
 Usually bios information stays constant.
 Because host capabilities are filled with dynamic data, also here we keep the dynamic flow.
 Engine requests are sent every refresh and update the database if needed.

 #### REST API